Sigmmma/c20/src/content/h3/source-data/rename-txt/readme.md

 There are three parts: the name of an animation that does not already exist, the equal sign, and the name of an animation that does exist.

-[Tool](~h3-tool) can do that for multiple animations that belong to a specific mode, weapon class, and weapon type.
-It can reuse them as animations for another specific mode, weapon class and weapon type.
+That can be done for multiple animations, that belong to a specific mode, weapon class, and weapon type.
+They can be reused as animations for another specific mode, weapon class and weapon type.
+[Tool](~h3-tool) can copy the `ACTIONS` and the `OVERLAYS` within the `MODE-N-STATE GRAPH` from one block to another.

 To do that, write a line in this format:
 ```
 copy_weapon_type name-of-block = name-of-block
 ```

-There are four parts: the prefix that tells Tool to reuse animations in one block for another, the block that we want to reuse animations for, the equal sign, and a block that exists.
+There are four parts: the prefix that tells Tool to reuse animations in one block as animations for another, the block that we want to reuse animations for, the equal sign, and the block that has the animations we want to reuse.

 The "name" of a block is written in this format:
 ```